thereviews/thereviews.github.io/_posts/2022-04-12-Best-Vlogging-Camera-2022.md

  Althought it's true that we'll not reach the levels of a more professional slr camera but we can expect quality similar to that we have with some compact camera iphone 12 pro or samsung galaxy note 20 ultra the fact that this is a camera with a clean and simple gimbal helps a lot to keep the quality solid especially

- we can zoom from four times to eight times also vloggers will be interested in how the device manages speech with one hand the microphone gain level is sufficient all in all it'll satisfy everyone not just vloggers it gives you better results than a smartphone and still fits in your pocket
+ We can zoom from four times to eight times also vloggers will be interested in how the device manages speech with one hand the microphone gain level is sufficient all in all it'll satisfy everyone not just vloggers it gives you better results than a smartphone and still fits in your pocket

-A Small in size camera but powerfull in field the dji pocket 2 camera has all you need to get start on shooting and vlogging weather its clear sound high quality videos ,  photos, 90 degree selfie mode and more
+A small in size camera but powerfull in field the dji pocket 2 camera has all you need to get start on shooting and vlogging weather its clear sound high quality videos ,  photos, 90 degree selfie mode and more
 Although dji may not be suitable for profisional photographers but it will give you a good tip to explore the world of photography